Golf elbow – Step 4

 Sit with your hand over the edge of a table.
 The edge of the hand is facing downwards.
 Wrap the exercise band around your thumb and bring the band around the back of your hand and down towards the floor.
 Hold the elastic band with your healthy arm under the table.
 Slowly rotate your forearm as much as possible to tighten the elastic band and bring your palm downwards.
 Hold the tension for a few seconds and slowly bring your hand back to the starting position.

-Sit at a table with a hammer in your hand.
+Sit at a table with, for example, a hammer in your hand.
 Rest your arm on the table and hold your hand over the edge.
 Slowly rotate your forearm from side to side.

-Let your training hand hang over the edge of a table.
-The back of the hand is facing downwards.
-Hold a weight in your hand (possibly a bottle of water) and slowly move your hand up and down.
-Support the training arm with the healthy arm if necessary.
+Let the hand you are exercising hang over the edge of a table, with the back of the hand facing downwards.
+Hold a weight in your hand (such as a bottle of water) and slowly move your hand up and down.
+If necessary, support the hand you are exercising with your good arm.